Smg21/SPRINT7web-sprint-challenge-single-page-applications/README.md

 - [ x] A dropdown for pizza size with an id of "size-dropdown"
 - [ x] A checklist for toppings - at least 4 (hint: name each separately!)
 - [ x] Text input for special instructions with an id of "special-text"
-- [ ] An Add to Order button that has an id of "order-button" and that submits the form and returns a database record of name, size, toppings and special instructions
+- [ x] An Add to Order button that has an id of "order-button" and that submits the form and returns a database record of name, size, toppings and special instructions

 Data should look something like
 ```